 You can get a list of the available OpenStack subcommands by appending "-h"

 openstack command.
 If you wish to see the options for a specific

 subcommand, add the command name after "help".
 For example:

 openstack keypair create --public-key <file> <name>

 The first thing you should do is to generate a keypair.
 It will be used to access virtual machines.
-You can also optionally specify a public key you've previously generated, in which case the private key will be the one you generated when the public key was generated.
-To generate a key named "test" with a private key stored in "test.pem", you would run the following:
+You can also optionally specify a public key you have previously generated, in which case the private key is the one you generated when the public key was generated.

 openstack keypair create test > test.pem

 List available images

 This command lists the images that are available for the user.
 This includes public images and images that the user has added.